5. Hidden Markov Models#

 The standard deviation of the martingale increment is a nonlinear function of parameters in \(({\mathbb A}, {\mathbb B})\).
 We construct a posterior distribution via Monte Carlo simulation.
 We draw from the posterior of the multivariate regression system and, after conditioning on stability of the \({\mathbb A}\) matrix, compute the nonlinear functions of interest.
 From the simulation, we construct joint histograms to approximate posterior distributions of functions of interest.[11]

-As an illustration, in Fig. 5.1, we show posterior histograms for the standard deviations of shocks to short-term consumption growth and of the martingale increment to consumption based on the application described in Section An economic rationale of Chapter Processes with Markovian increments.
+As an illustration, in Fig. 5.2, we show posterior histograms for the standard deviations of shocks to short-term consumption growth and of the martingale increment to consumption based on the application described in Section An economic rationale of Chapter 4.
 The standard deviation of the short-term shock contribution is about one-half that of the standard deviation of the martingale increment.
-Fig. 5.1 tells us that short-term risk can be inferred with much more accuracy than is long-term risk.
+Fig. 5.2 tells us that short-term risk can be inferred with much more accuracy than long-term risk can be.
 This evidence says that while there could be a long-run risk component to consumption, it is poorly measured.
-The fat tail in right of the distribution of the long-run standard deviation is induced by Monte Carlo draws for which some eigenvalues of \(\mathbb A\) have absolute values very close to unity.
-[13]
+The fat tail in the right side of the distribution of the long-run standard deviation is induced by Monte Carlo draws for which some eigenvalues of \(\mathbb A\) have absolute values very close to unity.
+[12]

 • generate \(\vartheta^+\) using \(P(d\vartheta^+ \mid \theta)\);